How are the flats allocated?

 Is there parking at the flats?

 We strongly advise students not to bring a car to Edinburgh.
 All of the developments are located near good bus routes, both to university campuses and the city centre.
-Limited parking is available at all sites.
-Parking permits will be issued by the Accommodation Officers during the first or second weeks of term, on a first come first served basis.
-These permits do not allow for parking at the university campuses.
+University managed accommodation has NO parking facilities for students but has very limited places for disabled blue badge holders.

 Is a TV licence required?